Requirements of the Major

 If applicable, a Directed Reading and Research may count towards one of the three required courses in the concentration.

-Forms for the spring 2024 semester are due to Kellianne Farnham on January 23, 2024.
+Forms for the fall 2024 semester are due to Kellianne Farnham on September 10, 2024.